-- -Perfect attendance is expected.
-For every unexcused absence over 3, you will lose 1 point from your final course grade. - -If you happen to miss a class, please contact your instructor ASAP. - -For absences due to participation in an official university activity, observance of a religious holiday, performance of a military duty, or any other conflict (e.g. jury duty) that the student knows about in advance of the scheduled assignment, the student is required to notify the instructor of the conflict before the assignment is due, and if possible at the start of the semester in order to arrange for make-up time and procedures. - -No make-ups will be allowed for unexcused absences except in extreme circumstances.
+-If you happen to miss a class, please contact the instructor ASAP.

+-For absences due to participation in an official university activity, observance of a religious holiday, performance of a military duty, or any other conflict (e.g. jury duty) that the student knows about in advance of the scheduled assignment, the student is required to notify the instructor of the conflict before an assignment is due, and if possible, at the start of the semester in order to arrange for make-up time and procedures. -No make-ups will be allowed for unexcused absences except in extreme circumstances.